 But with either method, you will want to begin by measuring the bulge with a straight edge.
 This way you can monitor it as you remove it.

 The first way is to place a weight on the guitar top, right on the bulge, or as close as possible.
 Cover the guitar to protect the finish and add weight like books.
 You want it to be decently heavy.

-You will also want to remove the strings from the acoustic guitar to alleviate the tension.
+You will also want to remove the strings from the acoustic guitar to reduce the tension.
 This is quite important and so make sure to complete this step.

 Once you have weight on the bulge, increase the humidity and temperature in the room and leave it to sit for 24 hours.

-Check the bulge by measuring it again with the straight edge after 24 hours.
+Check the bulge by measuring it again with a straight edge after 24 hours.
 If it has come down substantially, it should be ok.
 If not, repeat this step.